How to Help: A Guide for Staff & Faculty

 Refer the student to one of the two domestic violence organizations in the San Marcos area that provide emergency shelter.

 Leaving can be the most dangerous time in an abusive relationship.
-Refer the student to the Gender Equity Center to develop a personalized safety plan.
+Refer the student to the Center for Community Solutions to develop a personalized safety plan.

 Appropriate emotional support for students who have experienced abuse should be based on an empowerment model, the objectives of which are to offer information and validation, explore options, reduce the stigma of victimization, and recognize the right to self-determination.